Alex-Bujorianu/Hierarchical_HAR-PBD/README.md

 The Models folder contains saved Tensorflow models.

+Important note: the data is not contained in this repository for legal reasons.
+Please ask the data owner for permission to use the EmoPainAtHome dataset.

 ## MyHAR files

 The my_HAR.ipynb and my_HAR.py both do the same thing.
 The Jupyter notebook exists only for use with Google Colab.